-- Contribute to the development of online safety policies. - Read and adhere to the online safety policy and AUPs. - Take responsibility for the security of school systems and the data they use, or have access to. - Model good practice when using technology and maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery, wherever possible. - Have an awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by following the school's safeguarding policies and procedures. - Know when and how to escalate online safety issues, including signposting to appropriate support, internally and externally. - Take personal responsibility for professional development in this area.
+- Contribute to the development of online safety policies. - Read and adhere to the online safety policy and AUPs. - Take responsibility for the security of school systems and the data they use, or have access to. - Model good practice when using technology and maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery, wherever possible.

+- Have an awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by following the school's safeguarding policies and procedures. - Know when and how to escalate online safety issues, including reporting to the DSL and signposting learners and parents/carers to appropriate support, internally and externally. - Take personal responsibility for professional development in this area.